Unbiased inference for discretely observed hidden Markov model diffusions: Introduction

 \section{Introduction}

-Hidden Markov models (HMMs) are widely used in real applications, for example, for financial and physical systems modeling \citep[cf.][]{cappe}.
-We focus on the case where the hidden Markov chain arises from a diffusion process that is observed with noise at some number of discrete points in time \citep[cf.][]{sorensen}.
+Hidden Markov models (HMMs) are widely used in real applications, for example, for financial and physical systems modeling; see \cite{cappe}.
+We focus on the case where the hidden Markov chain arises from a diffusion process that is observed with noise at some number of discrete points in time; see e.g.~\cite{sorensen}.
 The parameters associated to the model are static and assigned a prior density.
 Bayesian inference involves expectations with respect to (w.r.t.) the joint posterior distribution of parameters and states, and is important in problems of model calibration and uncertainty quantification.
-A difficult part of Bayesian inference for these models is simulation of the diffusion dynamics.
-Except for some special cases where the transition probability is explicitly known \citep[cf.][Section 4.4]{kloeden-platen} or exact simulation \cite{beskos-roberts} type methods can be applied \citep[cf.][]{beskos-roberts,beskos-papaspiliopoulos-roberts-fearnhead,fearnheadLRS,wang-rao-teh}, one must time-discretise the diffusion dynamics with an approximation scheme in order to facilitate tractable inference.
-This is despite the fact that one is ideally interested when there is no time-discretisation: \emph{unbiased inference}.
+A difficult aspect of Bayesian inference for these models is simulation or evaluation of the diffusion dynamics.
+Unless the transition probability is explicitly known (see Section 4.4 of \cite{kloeden-platen}), one often resorts to time discretisation, leading to biased inference.
+If one is to seek inference where such discretisation is avoided, there are broadly two schemes (an exception is \cite{fearnheadLRS}, which we shall discuss below) which one can follow, the first are the elegant exact simulation methods in \cite{beskos-papaspiliopoulos-roberts-fearnhead,beskos-roberts,fearnheadPR,wang-rao-teh} or the debiasing methods of \cite{mcleish,rhee-glynn}, which is the direction followed in this article.
+We call inference when there is no time-discretisation error, \emph{unbiased inference} and this is the objective of this article.

-Our goal is unbiased inference for HMM diffusions.
-As previously mentioned, one approach to unbiased inference is based on exact simulation type methods \citep[][]{beskos-roberts,beskos-papaspiliopoulos-roberts-fearnhead,fearnheadLRS,wang-rao-teh}.
-At the present point in time, exact simulation type methods are mostly only applicable to one-dimensional models where the Lamperti transformation \citep[cf.][]{moeller-madsen} can be applied (cf. \cite{papaspiliopoulos-roberts-importance,sermaidisPRBF,wang-rao-teh} for reviews).
-In contrast, we proceed with an Euler--Maruyama \citep[cf.][]{kloeden-platen} (referred henceforth as \emph{Euler}) or similar time-discretisation of the diffusion, which is generally applicable.